 - Surgical Abortion: A surgical abortion is a surgical procedure.
 A doctor will open the cervix about the width of a pencil and take contents from the uterus.

 Whether surgical or medical, sex after an abortion can be tricky.
-Here are three important things you should know.
+Here are three essential things you should know.

 How Long Should I Wait To Have Sex After An Abortion?

-Having sex right after an abortion is not best.
-In fact, doctors recommend a minimum of two weeks before having sex after an abortion.
+Having sex right after an abortion is not the best.
+Doctors recommend a minimum of two weeks before having sex after an abortion.
 Why?
 You will have bleeding, cramping, and general discomfort after.
-The two-week minimum let’s your body recover.
+The two-week minimum lets your body recover.

-Waiting may be more important if you had a surgical abortion.
+Waiting may be more critical if you had a surgical abortion.
 This is due to the risk of infection if you have sex.
 Pain, bleeding, and fever could be warning signs of infection.
-If you have these symptoms, you should talk to a doctor right away.
+If you have these symptoms, you should immediately talk to a doctor.

 If you are feeling like your body is back to normal after two weeks, you can resume having sex.
 But it is always a good idea to ask a doctor to get the best answers after two weeks go by.

-After an abortion, you can get pregnant at anytime again.
+After an abortion, you can get pregnant at any time again.
 The day of your abortion is day one of your cycle, and periods usually begin four months after the procedure.
-To ensure you do not get pregnant again, you should begin taking birth control after the procedure.
+It would be best if you began taking birth control after the procedure to ensure you do not get pregnant again.

 In many cases, you can resume most types of contraception after an abortion.
 The doctor who performs the procedure often prescribes birth control and will have the contraception discussion with his or her patients.